 Freewallet introduces paid refunds

 From July 2018, Freewallet is going to launch paid refunds.
-It means that if your funds get stuck on the blockchain and if it is technically possible, we can provide a refund for a fixed fee of $30.
+It means that if your funds get stuck on the blockchain and if it is technically possible, we can provide a refund.

 The refunds are currently done for free, but they are very time-consuming.
 We receive several hundred refund requests every month, which creates additional workload for our technical team, so some of the requests take longer than 3 months to be processed.
 To process them faster, we have decided to assign more people to work on refund requests.